NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-linux.md

 * Node.js 0.10.26 or a later stable official release except Node.js 0.10.34
 * G++ compiler
 * JDK 8 or a later stable official release
-* Apache Ant 1.8 or later
+* Android SDK 22 or a later stable official release
-* Android SDK 19 or later
+* Gradle 2.3 or a later stable official release
+* Android Support Repository 21.0.0
 * (Optional) Genymotion to expand your testing options

 ## Setup